 Decisions are at the center of all of our daily managerial and leadership activities.
 Some decisions are fairly easy; there’s a policy in place that dictates the correct option given a set of circumstances.
 Others, including choices surrounding direction, problem-solving, and investment, are less programmed or structured and generally involve higher stakes.

-Get these issues right more often than not and you prosper.
-Get them wrong too often and those responsible for selecting you for added responsibilities will lose faith and look to individuals they can trust with the big decisions.
+It is this latter grouping of unstructured issues that test your abilities as a decision-maker and impacts your ultimate success as a manager.
+Get these issues right more often than not, and you prosper.
+Get them wrong too often, and those responsible for selecting you for added responsibilities will lose faith and look to individuals they can trust with the big decisions.

 Research shows that when facing the same problem described as either a positive or a negative, we will make different decisions.
 It pays to look for solutions to complex problems from multiple angles by adjusting your framing.

 Guidance: Use multiple frames and strive to develop independent decisions for each frame.
 For example, if a competitor makes a bold new move in the marketplace, you might perceive this as a big negative for your firm.
 This frame might demand a me-too response.
 Instead, reframe the issue to indicate that the competitor has chosen to focus on this new area and will be less able to invest in or respond to your moves in other areas.
 Your challenge is now to identify potential areas of opportunity that the competitor’s move has left uncovered.
 Framing makes a difference.

 Cultivate a "Trust but Verify" Relationship With Data

 While we all talk about data-driven decisions, we must beware anchoring on only the data that supports our position and ignoring other data or drawing imperfect inferences from the limited data in front of us.
 And of course, the quality and reliability of the data should always be questioned.